~/ ~/documents ~/software ~/pictures github (opens in new tab)

-A default isn’t a neutral placeholder.
-It’s a decision about what happens when someone doesn’t tweak a setting, doesn’t read the docs, or just wants to get on with their day.
-In practice, defaults shape how most people actually use a system.
+A default is a decision about what happens when a user doesn’t tweak a setting or read the documentation.
+In practice, defaults shape how most people interact with a system.

 That’s why they matter so much.